DanielPerezJensen/FACT-anonymous/README.md

 For example to train a classifier on MNIST for the classes 3 and 8 using InceptionNet you could call:

-`python train_classifier.py --model inceptionnet --dataset mnist -- class_use 3 8`
+`python train_classifier.py --model inceptionnet --dataset mnist --class_use 3 8`

 Options not listed will use the default parameters listed in the bottom of the `train_classifier.py` file.